divir94/Python-Projects/README.txt

-My Python projects include games, a stock simulator, solutions to a few Project Euler problems, and other practice problems.
+My Python projects include games, practice problems for data structures and algorithms, and a stock simulator

-Feel free to contact me at divir94@gmail.com